FAQ about money market accounts

 When can you withdraw from a money market account?

 You can withdraw money from your money market account whenever you’d like.
 However, your bank may place limits on how many withdrawals you can make in a single statement period.
 Additional withdrawals typically incur a fee.
+In some cases, if you withdraw excessively, your bank may convert your money market account into a checking account.

-Certain transactions, like ATM withdrawals or in-person withdrawals at the bank usually don’t count toward this limit, while debit card purchases, online transfers and check transactions do.
+Certain transactions, like ATM withdrawals or in-person withdrawals at the bank, usually don’t count toward this limit, while debit card purchases, online transfers and check transactions do.

 Can you close a money market account anytime?